-- 1. Write to the Hon Melissa Horne MP, Minister for Roads & Road Safety expressing Council's growing concern over the increasing prevalence of litter and illegally dumped rubbish on the Western Freeway between Ballarat and Melton. - 2.
-Requests that the Victorian Government conduct an urgent clean up along the Western Freeway and implement more regular clean ups moving forward.
+- 1. Write to the Hon Melissa Horne MP, Minister for Roads & Road Safety expressing Council's growing concern over the increasing prevalence of litter, illegally dumped rubbish and damaged road barriers on the Western Freeway between Ballarat and Melton. - 2.
+Requests that the Victorian Government conduct an urgent clean up and repair road barriers along the Western Freeway and implement more regular clean ups moving forward.